bitbankinc/bitbank-api-docs/public-stream.md

 Depth Diff channel name is `depth_diff_{pair}`, available pairs are written in [pair list](pairs.md).

-Except for circuit_break_info.mode is `NONE`, a and b price possibly cross.
+Except for continuous trading mode, it may be the case that a <= b.

 **Response:**